Pros and Cons of Geographically Distributed Agile Teams

 - Scale Up or Down Is Easy

 Nearshoring allows you to scale up the staff with ease per your request.
 Let’s imagine that your startup or project initially required 2-3 developers, but some tasks needed more people to fulfill the method of the scrum.
 Distributed teams can be expanded by providing you additional talent in 2-4 weeks.
-Flexible contract length allows scale down the team in a speedy manner.
+Flexible contract length allows scale down the team in a speedy manner as well.

 - Top-Notch Recruitment Services